QiaoranChelsea/instaOrder/README.md

 Shipping Cost:$350
 Final cost:$5100
 ```
-3. Place order for Nerkind Product with UserRoles as User and choose Standard shipping method.
+3. Place order for Newkind Product with UserRoles as User and choose Standard shipping method.
-NOTE: product is not available in Inventory
+NOTE: product is available in Inventory
 ```
 > putStrLn $ placeNKOrder User Standard  [(NewKind Item1, 10), (NewKind NewKind1, 1)]
 Design Patterns | $100 | 1100g | Its a introductory book for learning design paradigms in OO and FP, Qty:10, cost:$1000